rbala25/JavaXchange/README.md

 This strategy is slightly less well-known, but it is another technical analysis tool that is found by taking the max and min of a given period and dividing the range between them by the key Fibonacci ratios: 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
 The bot uses the 23.6% level and the 78.6% level to determine buy and sell signals.

 ## Setup
 Download the repository or clone it onto your local machine.
 If you want to rewrite the data.txt file, use the WriteData.java file, change the file path, and create your own [Twelve Data Api](https://twelvedata.com/login) key.
 Otherwise, change the file path to your own data.txt file in the parseConstantData() method of the src/com/rishibala/bots/MarketMaker file.
-There is a ManualTradingBot in the src/com/rishibala/oldBots package, but this was only used for inital testing, so is likely not very useful or functional by this point.
-This "oldBots" package also includes all of the aforementioned trading bots but these versions do not support multithreading or running multiple instances of the bot at once.
+There is a ManualTradingBot in the src/com/rishibala/oldVersions package, but this was only used for inital testing, so is likely not very useful or functional by this point.
+This "oldVersions" package also includes all of the aforementioned trading bots but these versions do not support multithreading or running multiple instances of the bot at once.

 ### Command Line Commands
 The following commands to start the server and the trading bots were designed for MacOS, but some may also work for other Operating Systems.